Browse by Medical Category

 What is a mammogram?

-A mammogram is an X-ray exam of the breast.
+A mammogram is a special type of X-ray that is tuned to detect breast abnormalities.
 It is used to detect and evaluate breast abnormalities, both in women who have no breast complaints or symptoms, and in women who have breast symptoms (problems such as a lump, pain, or nipple discharge).
-An analog mammogram uses X-ray films to capture the image.
-A digital mammogram is a newer method that uses X-ray detectors and a computer to create the image.
-All mammography at Mass General Imaging is 100% digital.

 Computer Aided Detection (CAD) can be applied to mammography exams to help radiologists identify and mark regions of interest that are potentially indicative of cancer.
 Mass General Imaging utilizes CAD in all of its mammography locations.

 A screening mammogram is an exam used to detect early breast cancer in women experiencing no symptoms.
 Mammography plays a central part in early detection of breast cancers because it can show changes in the breast up to two years before you or your physician can feel them.
-Current guidelines recommend screening mammography every year beginning at age 40.
-In addition, women who have had breast cancer and those who are at increased risk due to a genetic history of breast cancer should seek expert medical advice about whether they should begin screening before age 40 and about the frequency of screening.
+Screening mammography can begin at age 40, but some women at high risk of breast cancer may need to start earlier.
+Talk to your doctor about your risk for breast cancer and when you should get screened.

 Diagnostic mammography is used to evaluate a patient with abnormal clinical findings, such as a breast lump or lumps that have been found by the woman or her doctor.
 Diagnostic mammography may also be done after an abnormal screening mammogram in order to determine the cause of the area of concern on the screening exam.

-State-of-the-art X-ray systems have tightly controlled X-ray beams with significant filtration and dose control methods to minimize stray or scatter radiation.
-This ensures those parts of a patient's body not being imaged receive minimal radiation exposure.
+Our state-of-the-art systems have tightly controlled X-ray beams with significant filtration and dose control methods to minimize radiation and ensure that the parts of a patient's body not being imaged receive minimal radiation exposure.

 All Mass General facilities for mammography are licensed and accredited by the American College of Radiology, the FDA and the Radiation Control Program of the Commonwealth of Massachusetts Department of Public Health.